gualberto7/Admin-panel-react/README.md

 - **Custom Hooks**: For reusable logic
 - **Service Layer Pattern**: For backend communication

-### Backend (Laravel)

-- RESTful API with Laravel
-- Authentication using Laravel Sanctum (tokens and cookies)
-- MVC Architecture
-- Repository Pattern for data access

 ## 🛠 Technologies and Dependencies

 ### Frontend